Manufacturers in other industries

 Once the scope of our collaboration with the ITU is finalised, we will be able to leverage the BHBM platform to support eye health communities worldwide.

 NTC: Co-development project

 Bacterial resistance is one of the main concerns of the 21st century regardless of the therapeutic area.
-Given that the innovation process for ophthalmic anti-infectives remained stagnant for more than a decade, Santen and NTC entered into this co-development with the intention to develop an alternative option to existing standard of care treatment for post-cataract management and to raise the awareness about bacterial resistance in ophthalmology.
+Given that the innovation process for ophthalmic anti-infectives remained stagnant for more than a decade, we have entered into a co-development project with NTC with the intention to develop an alternative option to existing standard of care treatment for post-cataract management and to raise the awareness about bacterial resistance in ophthalmology.

-OFF Italia: Distribution/licence agreement for OTC dry eye
+OFF Health: Distribution/licence agreement for OTC dry eye

-Santen and OFF decided to join forces in co-developing and offering to its customers new treatment options, especially in the field of dry eye, with the intention to leverage sustainably the quality of life for those suffering from dry eye disease.
+Together with OFF, we decided to join forces in co-developing and offering new treatment options, especially in the field of dry eye, with the intention to leverage sustainably the quality of life for those suffering from dry eye disease.
 The arrangement foresees a tight cooperation to internationalise a selection of OFF’s brands and jointly develop improvements especially in the field of dry eye.

-“We ensure that we address unmet medical needs and achieve faster access for patients to treatments by working closely with partner companies, research institutes and academia.”
+“We strive to address unmet medical needs and achieve faster access for patients to treatments by working closely with partner companies, research institutes and academia.”

 Jean-Sébastien Garrigue, Vice President of R&D, EMEA

 Partnerships are a crucial component of our R&D activities.
 They enable us to conduct broader, multidisciplinary work so we can better develop innovative therapeutics and technologies to answer current and future unmet patient needs in ophthalmology.
 Our partnership approach brings together Santen’s asset portfolio and longstanding drug development programme with our research partners’ novel technologies and translational research capabilities.